 Forest and landscape restoration are the essential factors required for recovering degraded and destroyed areas and the habitat of wildlife and human beings.

-Brazil has committed to restoring 15 million hectares of Atlantic forest by the year 2050.
+Brazil has committed to restoring 15 million hectares of Atlantic forest by 2050.
 Research on the Atlantic forest of the country shows that the nation restored 740,000 hectares of the native forest between the years 2011 and 2015.

 Though Brazil lost 80% of the forest over 20 years, the Atlantic forest restoration has made rapid progress by restoring the degraded and destroyed landscapes.